Gravity standing on McAfee Knob

 View of Carvin Cove Reservoir

-The trail continued along the ridge line, but we had to go a couple miles farther before we reached another ledge with a view, this time looking from the other side of the ridge.
-From here we could see off in the distance Carvin Cove Reservoir, a man-made lake covering more than 600 acres.
+The trail continued along the ridge line.
+We had to go a couple miles farther before we reached another ledge.
+This one offered a view from the other side of the ridge.
+Now we could see Carvin Cove Reservoir off in the distance, a man-made lake covering more than 600 acres.

 Rocks near Tinker Cliffs